Goon (film): Release

 A red-band trailer for the film was released on IGN.

 In Toronto and Montreal, prior to its premiere, posters for the film were removed from city bus shelters after several complaints from the public due to Baruchel making a "sexually suggestive gesture with his tongue and fingers."
+Publicity campaigns in the English Canada market focused on William Scott and Schreiber, while another catered for Quebec tastes amplified French-Canada actor Marc-Andre Grondin, then known best in the region for his role in “C.R.A.Z.Y.”

+Alliance crafted dual publicity campaigns for “Goon,” one that featured Hollywood actors Seann William Scott and Liev Schreiber, which rolled out in most of the country, while another catered to Quebec tastes and focused on Francophone star Marc-Andre Grondin (“C.R.A.Z.Y.”).

 The timing of the film's release was considered controversial by some as the previous summer featured the deaths of three NHL enforcers – Derek Boogaard, Rick Rypien and Wade Belak – all three of whom suffered from depression and head trauma that are believed to be factors in their deaths.